jaredly/j3/Roadmap.md

   don't have to persist the whole undo stack, but some snapshots would be nice? you know.
 - [x] highlight specials (defn deftype etc.) with special color
+- [ ] selecting a spread from the left should select the whole thing though

+... type inference ... do I really want to reify it? or do I just want to re-infer it every time? idk let's try incremental inference for now

 # Errors / Warnings / Incompletes